I have been into Thelymitra/sun orchid flowers lately.

 How does it operate?
 Small pollinating bees would land in the hood area, then tip backward to contact anthers underneath and drop other pollen on to the stigmatic plate.

 Apparently, the anthers from insect pollinated plants remain intact and stick to the bee as a unit.
 Anthers on self-pollinated species break up, allowing pollen to fall down to the stigma plate.

 The leopard orchid is the weirdest.
 In addition to knobs, fringes and cilia, it has a long projection (resembing a priapic little man) called an anther point, which joins the anthers .
 Leopard orchids are self pollinated, so perhaps bees jiggling the anther point breaks up the anthers to release pollen.The closely related York sun orchid has a similar column.
 Interesting that the Lasioglossum native bee in the image is attracted to the top of the column

 Another case in point is the beard orchid, which uses pheromones and a bearded labellum that looks like a female flower wasp to a male.
 Why bother when the orchid pollinates itself?
-Perhaps the wasp's frantic probiing breaks up anthers, but it seems a bit over the top.
-Still that is why nature is so fascinating.
+Perhaps the wasp's frantic probing breaks up anthers, but it seems a bit over the top.
+Still, that is why nature is so fascinating.